benamager/WebRTC/readme.md

 # WebRTC
-## I am learning WebRTC and this is my playground.
+## I am learning WebRTC, and here is my playground.

-Final goal is to have written a custom solution between a browser and a Raspberry PI and transfer it's camera with libcamera stack.
-Reason is UV4L is kinda legacy plus I want to know how it works.
+I am tinkering around with hacking a RC-car to be controlled by a Raspberry PI with a 4G modem and tranfser its video feed to a browser - where we also control it, possible with controller support.
+This, as you might have guessed, requires very little latency hence WebRTC.

+## How does it work?

+Normally when we want to connect two clients we would use something like websockets or UDP to relay control signals or video from RPI to browser, but.... latency.
+Data needs to travel first from client A to the server, get handled and then passed onto client B, but with WebRTC we get a peer to peer connection, perfect!

+But it isn't that easy.
+How would the two clients know who to connect to?
+Yes, the signaling server.
+This is a simple Websocket server that passes SDP and ICE candidates to each other and lets them connect.

+... to be continued